| Testimony

 detailed list, complete with scientific names, on request).
 We’d

 also like to see at least some natives used as street trees.
+Ideally, such plantings would consist primarily of plants, seedlings,

 or saplings transplanted from areas scheduled for clearing.
 Such